 Dr Holly Reeve, Project Manager and Co-Investigator of the HydRegen project (Department of Chemistry), has been awarded the MPLS British Science Association Media Fellowship.

-This summer Holly will be working in a media outlet for a month, seeing how the media works from the inside and contributing her ideas before heading back to Oxford to share her experiences.
+This summer Holly will be working at the Mirror for a month, seeing how the media works from the inside and contributing her ideas before heading back to Oxford to share her experiences.

 Holly said of the opportunity, “I applied to the BSA Media Fellowship scheme because it offers a unique and immersive experience to work in a top media team.
 I love a challenge, and this opportunity will definitely challenge me to develop a new communication style at a time when communication is becoming an increasingly important skill both in and outside of academia.
 In the future I hope to use what I learn on my placement to help Early Career Researchers tell their stories.”